mashburnj/mashburnj.github.io/projects.md

 ### Latest update

-(January 29, 2023) I found a good high-fidelity solution to record samples for the approximately 6,000 patches I have.
-As I type, I am recording them, and should be finished by the morning.
-The next step is to enhance the spectrum analysis pipeline to handle changes in spectrum over time.
-See the project page for details.
+(Febuary 27, 2023) I have developed 8 neural network models, one for each synth algorithm, using TensorFlow and Keras.
+I am currently reworking them into convolutional neural networks with fewer layers, and will train with fewer epochs and possibly a larger batch size, since the current models are overfitted.
+See the above link for details.

 # Bloomberg Challenge